dm-a11y/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Display lines containing the pattern “root” from the file a script the number of lines that contain the pattern “bin” in the file a script Display lines containing the pattern “root” and 3 lines after them in the file
+Display lines containing the pattern “root” from the file a script the number of lines that contain the pattern “bin” in the file a script Display lines containing the pattern “root” and 3 lines after them in the file script Display all the lines in the file that do not contain the pattern